Deep hole drilling: Deep hole drilling

 In addition to the high l/D ratio, the "classic" deep hole drilling methods are characterized by high productivity and high surface quality compared to the conventional drilling methods with twist drills.
 The high drilling quality is characterized by low surface roughness, small diameter deviations and a high geometrical accuracy.
 Important for the good surface quality is the asymmetrical design of the deep hole drilling tools.
 The "classical" tools for single-lip deep hole drilling, BTA deep hole drilling and ejector deep hole drilling are, with a few exceptions, designed asymmetrically and have a secondary cutting edge (circular grinding chamfer) and guide pads.
 Due to this design features, a certain amount of the cutting forces during the process is transferred via the guide pads to the bore hole wall.
 These force components at the tool head are supported at the produced borehole wall and thus guide the tool in the bore hole itself.
 The distribution of the process forces during deep hole drilling is therefore different from conventional drilling, where the forces are largely absorbed by the tool shank and thus by the machine spindle.
 Due to the process force distribution to bore hole wall in deep hole drilling, the drill guides itself and thus the process benefits from a comparatively low straightness deviation.
 The "support" of the guide pads on the borehole wall also results in a forming process that (ideally) smooths the bore hole wall.
 Due to this forming process the surface roughness caused by the engagement of the cutting edges during drilling can be decreases by about 70%.
 Thus very high surface qualities with bore hole tolerances of IT 9 to IT 7 can be achieved by deep hole drilling processes.
-Subsequent steps to improve the surface quality of the bore hole can often be reduced or eliminated completely.
+Subsequent steps to improve the surface quality of the bore hole can often be reduced or eliminated.
 A further advantage is the low burr formation for trough holes and for over-drilling cross holes.
 Due to the high surface quality combined with a high productivity, the use of deep hole drilling methods can be economical even at low drilling depths.